 Octahedral |

-Why do these shapes get the respective names?
+Why do these shapes get their respective names?

 - Linear means in a line – when molecules have all atoms in a straight line, the geometry is termed linear.